raspasov/neversleep/README.md

+# NeverSleep

-# NeverSleep - immutable data structure server
+NeverSleep is an immutable data structure server, written in Clojure

 ## Getting started